tobiasbuhrer/tobiasb/tobiasb/web/modules/contrib/leaflet/README.md

 ]
 ```

-If `iconSize` is omitted, the module detects image dimensions automatically (with caching).
+If `iconSize` is omitted, the module detects the image dimensions automatically.
+Icons served by the site are read from the file system; an icon hosted elsewhere is requested once, with a short timeout.
+Either outcome is cached, so an icon whose size cannot be determined is not looked up again for every marker.
+Setting `iconSize` yourself skips the detection entirely and is worth doing for a map with many markers.

 ### HTML / DivIcon (`iconType: 'html'`)